Complete Family Example

 Assertions (3 files)

-assertions/assertion-john-birth.glx- Birth date with multiple citationsassertions/assertion-john-birthplace.glx- Birth placeassertions/assertion-marriage.glx- Marriage date
+assertions/assertion-john-birth-date.glx- Birth date with multiple citationsassertions/assertion-john-birth-place.glx- Birth placeassertions/assertion-marriage-date.glx- Marriage date

 Evidence Chain in This Example